BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj4-Advanced-Lane-Lines/writeup.md

 For "detecting" lane-lines for the first time (see `detect_lane_lines()` in `lane_lines.py`): I determine x-coordinates in the image that most likely coincide with the left and the right lane lines, by looking at the peaks of the histogram taken along the x-axis at the bottom of the image.
 Then I build rectangular search windows around these x-coordinates and retrieve the pixel positions for the lane-line pixels (See `get_lane_indices()` and `get_lane_pixel_positions()` in `lane_lines.py`).
 With the x and y pixel positions thus determined, a second-order polynomial fit is determined for the lane-lines using the function `Line.update_line_fit()` in `lane_lines.py`.

-An example of such a polynomial-fit (Ax^2 + Bx + C), which the rectangular search windows:
+An example of such a polynomial-fit (Ax^2 + Bx + C), with the rectangular search windows:

 left_fit: [  5.93193079e-06   2.29126109e-02   2.94748692e+02]

 right_fit: [ -4.70246069e-06  -2.74283879e-02   9.98546569e+02]

 [imageSecondOrderPolyfitDetection]: ./output_images/second-order-polyfit-detection.png "Second order polynomial fit on detected lane-lines"